 “When I came to Johns Hopkins All Children’s, I was very impressed with their research infrastructure here, especially the amount of investment they’ve made,” he says.
 “I can see myself growing with the research in this place and how the future will be.
 One of the areas I’m looking at is getting more referrals for transplant for patients with these rare forms of blood diseases and expanding transplant options for them using half-matched family donors.
 Also, the future seems promising with gene therapy.
 It’s on the horizon, at least for certain rare genetic diseases including, familial HLH.

 “I think the future of our histiocytosis program in collaboration with the international consortium will bring more opportunities in the future.
 My goal is to make it a center of excellence in treating patients with this disorder and develop more novel transplant options for these patients who have been lacking donors.
 These are some promising areas in the future.”

 Langerhans cell histiocytosis (LCH) generally occurs between ages 1 and 3 when the body accumulates too many immature Langerhans cells.
 These white blood cells normally help the body fight infection, but a buildup of too many in certain parts of the body can lead to tumors or organ damage, according to the Histiocytosis Association.

 The cause of LCH is unknown, but symptoms include skin rash, bone lesions, lung, liver or spleen dysfunction, or ear infections.
-It is believed to affect fewer than one in 200,000 children and is not contagious.
+It is believed to affect fewer than 200,000 children in the United States and is not contagious.
 Some cases of LCH do not require treatment, but a hematologist-oncologist should determine whether chemotherapy is necessary.

 What is HLH?